Ch'io mi scordi di te?: History

 Earlier in 1786, Mozart had composed a previous score, musically only distantly related on the same text, as an insertion aria for the character Idamante in a revised version of his 1781 opera Idomeneo.
 It was made for a private performance in Prince Auersperg's palace in Vienna.
 For that concert, Mozart reworked the role of Idamante (originally a castrato) for the tenor voice, and the substitution of this scena (recitative and rondò "Non più.
 Tutto ascoltai...
-Non temer, amato bene", KV 490) for that of 1781 was only one of many changes that resulted from this recasting.
+Non temer, amato bene", K. 490) for that of 1781 was only one of many changes that resulted from this recasting.

 The K. 505 setting was written for Nancy Storace, probably for her farewell concert from Vienna on 23 February 1787 at the Theater am Kärntnertor.
 Mozart himself very likely played the obbligato piano part (K. 490 has an extensive violin obbligato).
-The words to the aria have been thought to be by Lorenzo Da Ponte, but they are in either case (K. 490 and K. 505), with the exception of the short recitative, exactly those of Giambattista Varesco's original Idomeneo libretto of 1781.
+The words to the aria have been thought to be by Lorenzo Da Ponte; Cuthbert Girdlestone writes that they are in both cases (K. 490 and K. 505), with the exception of the short recitative, exactly those of Giambattista Varesco's original Idomeneo libretto of 1781, but according to the Neue Mozart-Ausgabe the writer is unknown.
 Mozart entered the work on 27 December 1786 into his catalogue with the remark: "for Mlle Storace and me".
 He performed it again with Josepha Duschek on 12 May 1789 in the Gewandhaus in Leipzig on his Berlin journey.